 (3) The minimum deliverability condition described in paragraph (1) applies to the following Resources:

-(a) Any Generation Resource utilizing combined cycle, steam turbine, combustion turbine, hydro, or reciprocating engine technology; or
+(a) Any Generation Resource utilizing combined cycle, steam turbine, combustion turbine, hydro, or reciprocating engine technology;

-(b) Any Energy Storage Resource (ESR) meeting an ERCOT-defined minimum duration threshold.
+(b) Any Energy Storage Resource (ESR) meeting an ERCOT-defined minimum duration threshold; or

+(c) Any DC Tie Resource commissioned prior to January 1, 2023.

 (4) Resources other than those described in paragraph (3) above may be redispatched as necessary to meet the requirements of this Section.